 Failure only made us stronger

-That morning, we received a shocking message.
+One morning back in 2013, we received a shocking message.
 We had just lost the first national public call for tenders on a healthcare app.
 We had lost even though the call for tenders seemed made for us.
 It was a very difficult moment for us all.

-Our company’s story began in 2004, when wireless innovations were being sought for a project led by Oulu University Hospital.
+Our company’s story begins in 2004, when wireless innovations were being sought for a project led by Oulu University Hospital.
 We had expertise in both the mobile phone and medical device sectors, as well as many ideas about the tools that could be developed for healthcare.

 One of our many ideas rose above the others: